KamrulHasanTUM/Thesis_BESS_ENV/README.md

 python run_all_tests.py
 ```

-**Expected Output:**
+Expected Output:
 ```
-✅ Total tests: 9
+Total tests: 9
-✅ Passed: 9
+Passed: 9
-❌ Failed: 0
+Failed: 0
-🎉 [PASS] ALL TESTS PASSED - Environment is ready for training!
+[PASS] ALL TESTS PASSED - Environment is ready for training!
 ```

 ---